 - An adult comes to faith in Jesus.
 After being baptized, we would want him or her to be a part of all 5 Elements over the course of 2-3 years.

-- A child grows up at Concordia, heads into Grade 6, and it’s time for some further development after being involved in Agape Kids, or our school and/or preschool, or other children/family ministry.
+- A child grows up at Concordia, heads into Grade 6, and it’s time for some further development after being involved in our children's ministry, or our school and/or preschool, or other children/family ministry.
 He/she would go through Elements 1-5 in 2-3 years.
 (This process is comparable to a more traditional Confirmation program.)
 We encourage parents of youth to go through the process with their children.

 - A long-time member at Concordia wants to continue to grow and connect with others.
 He/she would be encouraged to get involved in any of the Elements for review, encouragement, and connecting with new people.